 Series EE Bonds

-Series EE bonds purchased on or after May 1, 2005, earn a fixed rate of interest.
-This allows you to easily calculate what your bonds are worth at any given time.
-EE bonds that were purchased between May 1997 and April 30, 2005, earn interest based on a 5-year variable market-based yield.Electronic EE Bonds
+The EE bond is the standard savings bond.
+It replaces the earlier E bonds, which the U.S. Treasury no longer issues.
+Series EE bonds purchased on or after May 1, 2005, earn a fixed rate of interest, so you can easily calculate what your bonds are worth at any given time.

-These bonds can be purchased for any dollar amount of $25 or more.
-The maximum purchase per calendar year is $5,000.Paper EE Bonds
+These bonds can be purchased for any amount of $25 or more.
+The maximum purchase per calendar year is $10,000 as of 2021.

 Series I Bonds

-I bonds are similar to EE bonds, but they have a distinct difference in determining how much interest is paid.
-The I stands for “inflation”, and series I bonds have an interest rate that is indexed to the inflation rate.
-This means that your I bond is designed to keep pace with, or beat inflation.
-The actual interest rate is set by a fixed rate that lasts the life of the bond, plus a semi-annual inflation rate on top of that.
+I bonds are similar to EE bonds, but there's a distinct difference in how much interest they pay.

+Series I bonds have an interest rate that's indexed to the inflation rate.
+This means that your I bond is designed to keep pace with—or beat—inflation.
+The actual interest rate is set by a fixed rate that lasts the life of the bond plus a semiannual inflation rate on top of that.
 The inflation rate is determined once in May and again in November.

-What Interest Rate do Savings Bonds Pay?
+What Interest Rate Do Savings Bonds Pay?